CSOgroup/Lymphomoid-IF-pipeline/README.md

    </details>
 4. Note that a single vsi will generate a separate .ome.tif file for each image acquisition.
 The script will create multiple .ome.tif files concatenating the name of the parent directory of the .vsi file, the name of the .vsi file and the acquisition number.
 5. Delete the acquisitions that have been discarded in Step 1.
 You can identify those acquisitions because there is no equivalent directory inside _Quantification_.
-6. Rename and move each image into the _registration_ folder of the corresponding directory.
+6. Rename with _ImageName.ome.tif_ and move each image into the _registration_ folder of the corresponding directory.
 So, every registration folder should contain one and only one .ome.tif file, as in the following diagram:
    ```bash
    Quantification
    ├── HLS07_s01_acq01